-- That the Corporate Director Health and Adult Services, in consultation with Executive Members, approves a twelve month extension to the Commissioner and Provider HARA Section 75 Agreements. - That further proposals for future development of the service and any revisions to the Section 75 Agreements are brought back for consideration within the extension period, to enable any decisions and public consultation to take place with respect to longer-term arrangements being agreed beyond 2022/23.
+- That the Corporate Director, Health and Adult Services, in consultation with the Executive Member, approves an up to twelve month (on a six plus six month basis) extension to the Commissioner and Provider HARA Section 75 Agreements. - That further proposals for future development of the service and any revisions to the Section 75 Agreements are brought back for consideration within the extension period, to enable any decisions and public consultation to take place with respect to longer-term arrangements being agreed beyond the period of this extension.

-Chris Watson, Alliance Director, Harrogate and Rural Alliance 2 March 2022
+Chris Watson, Alliance Director, Harrogate and Rural Alliance 1 February 2023 Annex 1 and